All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Efficiency and Scalability

-A core claim of \textsc{All-Mem} is that Stage-1 anchoring cost scales with the searchable surface size $|\mathcal{V}_N^{+}|$ rather than the interaction length $N$.
-We evaluate this by measuring Stage-1 latency at consolidation checkpoints while increasing $N$, and by comparing retrieval over the full bank $\mathcal{V}_N$ versus the visible surface $\mathcal{V}_N^{+}$ under the same $k$ and the same query set.
+To isolate the effect of visible-surface search, we measure Stage~1 Top-$k$ retrieval latency at consolidation checkpoints while increasing history length $N$.
+For each checkpoint, we compare dense cosine retrieval over the full bank $\mathcal{V}_N$ with retrieval over the visible surface $\mathcal{V}_N^{+}$, using the same implementation and the same $k$.